lnash/Getting_and_Cleaning_Data/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors

+The process from the raw data to the tidy data can be seen in the run_analysis.R script.

+The resulting tidy data gives the mean value of each variable, reporting by subject and activity.